 The adoption of all the new and revised Standards and Interpretations has not resulted in any changes to the Group's accounting policies and has no effect on the amounts reports for the current or prior periods.

 d) Functional and presentation currency

-These financial statements are presented in Australian dollars, which is the Group's functional currency.
+These financial statements are presented in Australian dollars, which is the Parent Company's functional currency.
+CSP(PNG) 's functional currency is in US dollars.
+The Group's presentation currency is in Australian dollars.

-Basis of Preparation (continued)